35 Engaging Five Senses Activities Kids Love

 28. Create a flip-book

-A flip-book that combines images and words gives students a reference to prompt vocabulary as they’re working on other five senses activities.
+A flip-book combines images and words to give students a reference to prompt vocabulary as they’re working on other five senses activities.

 29. Peg the sense